connected-web/boardgames-browser/README.md

 ## Deploy

-Push or merge to master - this should trigger a workflow that will build and push to the `gh-pages` branch.
+Push or merge to main - this should trigger a workflow that will build and push to the `gh-pages` branch.

 See: `./github/workflows/deploy.yml`